Petr Benčík

-Petr Benčík (born 29 January 1976 in Česká Lípa) is a retired Czech professional road cyclist.
+Petr Benčík (born 29 January 1976) is a retired Czech professional road cyclist.
 He represented his nation Czech Republic at the 2008 Summer Olympics, and also claimed three sporting titles in men's road race at the national championships as a full-fledged member of the Czech cycling team.

 Bencik made his professional cycling debut in 2000 for the team Wüstenrot ZVVZ.
 Throughout his career, he captured numerous cup titles in both national and global road cycling tournaments, including his tremendous triumph from the 2006 Memoriał Henryka Łasaka in Poland.